VieVaWaldi/dh_pipeline/README.md

 - Use Black Formatter for clean code `pip install black`.
 - Use utils for reusable code like request, file handling, file parsing, data validation, sanitization or others.
 - Use the logging module to log info's and errors.
 - Use a defensive approach.
-When a request fails: Log error, don't save the data and try again.
+When a request fails, fail fast: Log error, don't save the data and try again.